SHIP Frequently Asked Questions (FAQ)

 - New school year coverage generally begins August 1st for Law/semester students, and September 1st for quarter students.

-Additionally, if you have a qualifying life event (such as marriage, divorce, legal emancipation from guardians, loss of current non-DU insurance coverage, etc), you may be able to join SHIP outside the regular enrollment periods.
+If you have a qualifying life event (such as marriage, divorce, legal emancipation from guardians, loss of current non-DU insurance coverage, etc), you may be able to join SHIP outside the regular enrollment periods, paying a prorated premium (only for the remainder of the coverage period).
 Contact the HCC for more information.

 -